Access Control

 Mobile Health (mHealth)

-Mobile Health (mHealth) refers to the practice of medicine and public health supported by mobile devices, such as smartphones, tablets, and wearable technology.
-This technology enables healthcare providers to deliver medical services and information remotely, allowing for greater accessibility and…
+Mobile Health (mHealth) refers to the use of mobile devices – such as smartphones, tablets, and wearable technologies – to support medical care and public health.
+This approach enables providers to deliver healthcare services and information remotely.
+It increases accessibility,…

 Network Security